jalvesaq/vimcmdline/README.md

 This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
-There is support for Clojure, Golang, Haskell, JavaScript, Julia, Jupyter, Kotlin, Lisp, Lua, Macaulay2, Matlab, Prolog, Python, Racket, Ruby, Sage, Scala, Shell script, Swift, Kdb/q and TypeScript (see [Nvim-R](https://github.com/jalvesaq/Nvim-R) for R support on Vim/Neovim).
+There is support for Clojure, Golang, Haskell, JavaScript, Julia, Jupyter, Kotlin, Lisp, Lua, Macaulay2, Matlab, Prolog, Python, R, Racket, Ruby, Sage, Scala, Shell script, Swift, Kdb/q and TypeScript
+(see [Nvim-R] for a more compreehsive support for R in Vim/Neovim).
 The interpreter runs in Neovim's built-in terminal.
 If Tmux is installed, the interpreter can also run in an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is